-Texas - Alabama - Florida - Georgia - Louisiana - Mississippi - Oklahoma - South Carolina
+Texas - Alabama - Florida - Georgia - Louisiana - Mississippi - Oklahoma - Pennsylvania - South Carolina

 Through the BIM process, Southwest Electric was able to consult extensively with the design team regarding this particular electric room.
 Using true submittal data, the electrical equipment was added to the design model in a way that allowed ample conduit to penetrate the structural floor and take a more direct pathway.
 Core drilling and saw-cutting was also eliminated with the use of accurately sized block-outs and sleeves.
 This decreased construction time and materials, thereby providing savings to the Owner.